The time has come to write your first blog post. But where do you start? A blank slate is daunting, right?

 The first step is the hardest.
 But we guarantee you that once you get used to it, blogging becomes highly addictive.
 Have a sneak peek at what happens when you have so much content that you can start thinking on how to repurpose it.

-This podcast from Everybody Hates Marketer is perfect.
+This podcast from Everybody Hates Marketers is perfect.

 We’ve got plenty of information on SEO best practices, but for each individual post here are a few guidelines to keep in mind when writing your content.
-If you are interested in the SEO Best Practice the best resource to start with is the GrowthMinds SEO starter guide.
+If you are interested in where to start getting your head around SEO and what it means for your site, we’ve put together your first ten things to start with on our learn SEO guide over on the learn hub.

 By subheading each section, we’re easily signposting the content for Search Engine Optimisation (SEO).
 In addition, by using anchor links within the text, it not only boosts SEO, it also improves the user experience.